Generation-Augmented Generation: A Plug-and-Play Framework for Private Knowledge Injection in Large Language Models: Introduction

 \section{Introduction}

-In recent years, large language models (LLMs) have demonstrated strong capabilities across a wide range of natural language processing tasks, including text understanding, generation, and instruction following \citep{grattafiori2024llama,yang2025qwen3,liu2024deepseek,guo2025deepseek}.
-Pretrained on vast corpora of general text data, LLMs have profoundly impacted various aspects of daily life and professional environments.
+Large language models (LLMs) have demonstrated strong capabilities across a wide range of natural language processing tasks, including text understanding, generation, and instruction following \citep{grattafiori2024llama,yang2025qwen3,liu2024deepseek,guo2025deepseek}.
+Pretrained on vast corpora of general text, LLMs have profoundly impacted various aspects of daily life and professional environments.
 However, despite these impressive general capabilities, enabling LLMs to perform optimally in private domains remains a significant challenge.
-In private-domain deployments such as biomedicine, materials, and finance \citep{bao2023disc,chen2023matchat,chen2023disc}, reliable performance often requires incorporating domain-specific knowledge beyond open-domain pretraining, where expert terminology and conventions are critical for accurate and dependable outputs.
+In private-domain deployments such as materials science, biomedicine, and finance \citep{chen2023matchat,bao2023disc,chen2023disc}, reliable performance often requires incorporating domain-specific knowledge beyond open-domain pretraining, where expert terminology and conventions are critical for accurate outputs.

 Two dominant paradigms are commonly used to inject private knowledge into LLMs. \textbf{(i) Domain fine-tuning} can internalize domain knowledge, but it is costly to iterate, requires careful validation, and risks general-capability regression and catastrophic forgetting under continual updates \citep{gururangan2020don,hu2022lora,dettmers2023qlora}. \textbf{(ii) Retrieval-augmented generation (RAG)} preserves the base model by retrieving textual evidence at inference time \citep{lewis2020retrieval,guu2020retrieval,izacard2021leveraging,izacard2023atlas}.
 However, in private domains RAG is often brittle: evidence is fragmented by chunking, retrieval can drift or miss crucial context, and even relevant passages must compete for limited context budget and are unevenly utilized by long-context LLMs \citep{liu2024lost}.
-Moreover, because evidence must be serialized into the prompt, RAG induces query-dependent context expansion, making inference behavior less predictable as the private corpus scales.
+These limitations suggest that private knowledge injection should be treated as a representation-transfer problem rather than merely text retrieval or repeated parameter updating.
 Figure~\ref{fig:intro-paradigms} shows these trade-offs and positions \textbf{Generation-Augmented Generation (GAG)} as a constant-budget, modular alternative to both fine-tuning and retrieval-based injection.